 Federal Minimum Wage

 Workers in the United States are entitled to the federal minimum wage.
-This is regardless of where they live.
-Some states have their own minimum wage, however some do not.
 The federal minimum wage is currently $7.25 per hour.
 Many agree that it should be raised, but most employers feel that it should remain the same.
 In fact, employers from time to time try to find a way to deny their workers the hard-earned money they have made.

 Some are mistaken when they believe that they are being paid less than minimum wage because of the withholding of state or federal taxes.
 Their employer has a right and is obligated, to withhold money for taxes.
 With that said, employers still try to violate federal minimum wage laws.
 Here are some examples of the way they do it: